Crash

 "Huh?"

-The young CSIīs expression had become blank.
-It was obvious he had forgotten what he had just said.
-"Who doesnīt want to have you?"
-Jim repeated slowly, as if he was talking to a kid.
+"Who doesn't want to have you?"
+Jim said slowly, as if he was talking to a kid.

 "What did Gil Grissom do to you?"
 Jim asked softly, holding back a grin.